-What can I send to Taiwan, Province of China?
+What can I send to Taiwan?
 What items are restricted?

 With Send My Bag™ you can travel with almost everything you would normally find in a vacation suitcase.
 For security and customs reasons, however, certain items are prohibited.
 Please find these listed below.